 - Cold process soap – add at trace

-- Melt and pour soap – add when soap has cooled, to suspend
+- Melt and pour soap – add when soap has cooled to suspend

-- Use 1 tablespoon per pound or 450g of soap
+- 1 tablespoon per pound of soap

 - Cold process soap – mix with oil or water and add at trace